abaiao-r/Mobile_App_Data_Analysis_Project/README.md

 In the dynamic landscape of mobile app development, understanding user behavior and preferences is crucial for success.
 By leveraging data analysis techniques, this project aims to equip our development team with valuable insights.
 These insights will empower them to make informed decisions, ultimately leading to the creation of apps that have the potential to attract a larger user base and maximize ad revenue.
 This project serves as a comprehensive exploration of the intersection between data analytics and strategic decision-making in the context of mobile app development.

+### Data Extraction

+In this project two datasets from the Google Play Store and the Apple App Store were used.

+These datasets are stored in CSV files, specifically `googleplaystore.csv` and `AppleStore.csv`.

+A sript was written to extract this datasets:

+1. **Setting up the file paths**: The script starts by setting up the locations of the datasets.
+These locations are stored in what we call 'file paths'.

+2. **Preparing for the data**: The script then sets up 'containers' to hold the datasets and their headers.
+Headers are the titles of the different categories of data in the datasets.

+3. **Opening the datasets**: The script uses a function called `open_csv` to open the datasets.
+It then stores the data and headers in their respective 'containers'.

+4. **Displaying the data**: Finally, the script uses a function called `print_headers_and_datasets` to display the headers and datasets.
+This allows us to see the data in a structured and organized manner.

+This process allow the extraction and view of the data from the Google Play Store and Apple App Store datasets.

 ### Data Cleaning Process

-So far, our focus has been on refining the data to ensure accuracy and relevance.
+After extracting the data, it is necessary to refine the data to ensure accuracy and relevance.
 The following steps have been taken during the cleaning process:

 1. **Removed Inaccurate Data:** Any entries containing inaccurate information were carefully identified and removed to maintain data integrity.